 |Optical viewfinder||Optical viewfinder|

 |3 shutter flaps per second||5 shutter flaps per second|

 |500 shots per battery charge||1800 shots per battery charge|

 |129 x 101 x 78 mm, 475 g||150 x 160 x 80 mm, 1385 g|

 Body comparison: Canon 2000D vs 1Ds Mark III

 An illustration of the physical size and weight of the Canon 2000D and the Canon 1Ds Mark III is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1Ds Mark III is considerably larger (84 percent) than the Canon 2000D.
 Moreover, the 1Ds Mark III is substantially heavier (192 percent) than the 2000D.
 It is noteworthy in this context that the 1Ds Mark III is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1Ds Mark III) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (2000D).
 You can compare the optics available in the Canon EF Lens Catalog.